syncfusion-content/flutter-docs/Flutter/datagrid/styles.md

 * Both
 * None

-The following code describes how to draw both vertical and horizontal grid lines for the SfDataGrid.
+The following code describes how to show vertical and horizontal grid lines for the SfDataGrid.

 {% tabs %}
 {% highlight Dart %}